Structurebiology-BNL/CryoFEM/README.md

 ## Introduction
-ResEM(**Res**olution **E**nhance**M**ent) is an image enhancement tool based on 3D convolutional neural networks for cryo-EM density map post-processing.
+This is the official implementation of ResEM, (**Res**olution **E**nhance**M**ent) [[preprint](https://www.biorxiv.org/content/early/2023/02/03/2023.02.02.526877)], which is an image enhancement tool based on 3D convolutional neural networks for cryo-EM density map post-processing.
 It can effectively increase the resolution (calculated from FSC) of the density map hence facilitate better map interpretation at the atomic level.

 ## Requirements
 ResEM is developed with Python 3.9 and PyTorch 1.12.
 Other important packages include:
 ```
-torchio
+torchio 0.18.86
-gemmi
+gemmi 0.5.8
-skimage
+scikit-image 0.19.3
-mrcfile
+mrcfile 1.4.3
 ```
 <!-- where [torchio](https://torchio.readthedocs.io/) is used for data augmentation in the training, [gemmi](https://gemmi.readthedocs.io/en/latest/) is for averaging half-maps,  -->